matoy/AzureActivityLogsCheck/README.md

-# AzureOrphanResourcesCheck
+# AzureActivityLogsCheck

 ## Why this function app ?
-This function app automatically checks if you have orphan resources or non enabled hybrid use benefits on specified subscription.
+This function app automatically checks if you have users actions on Azure resources using activity logs API query on a given subscription.

-You can also specify exception if you explicitely don't want to check specific resources.
+You can exclude specific resource group(s) and/or type of operations in activity logs.

+The purpose is to identify if anybody made MANUAL write or delete operations on your resources instead of going through IaC and CI/CD pipelines.

-Coupled with a common monitoring system (nagios, centreon, zabbix, or whatever you use), you'll automatically get alerted as soon as a virtual machine is not protected as it should be.
+Coupled with a common monitoring system (nagios, centreon, zabbix, or whatever you use), you'll automatically get alerted as soon as a there is a modification made by user.
 </br>
 </br>